explain how uncontrolled cell division can result in the formation of a tumour

 How Loss of Regulation Leads to Uncontrolled Division

-Normal regulation ensures that cells only divide when required.
-Disruption of this control can occur through:
+Normal regulation ensures cells divide only when required.
+Disruption can occur through:

 • Mutations in genes that encode cyclins or CDKs.